nobitlost/MessageManager/README.md

 - [MessageManager](#mmanager) &mdash; The core library.
 It is used to add/remove handlers, and to send messages
     - [MessageManager.send()](#mmanager_send) &mdash; Sends the data message
-    - [MessageManager.on()](#mmanager_on) &mdash; Sets the callback which will be called when a message with the specified name is received
+    - [MessageManager.on()](#mmanager_on) &mdash; Sets the callback which will be called when a message with the specified name is received.
+Or sets the generic callback which will be called when message without name-specific callback is recieved.
+    - [MessageManager.defaultOn()](#mmanager_defaulton) &mdash; Sets the generic callback which will be called when message without name-specific callback is recieved, as well as [MessageManager.on()](#mmanager_on) without specified message name.
     - [MessageManager.beforeSend()](#mmanager_before_send) &mdash; Sets the callback which will be called before a message is sent
     - [MessageManager.beforeRetry()](#mmanager_before_retry) &mdash; Sets the callback which will be called